LordNed/Winditor/docs/tutorials/basics/gettingstarted.md

   <img src="./gettinstarted_entiredisc.png" alignment="center">
 </p>

 Select a location for the extracted files to be placed. **Remember this location - you'll need it later**.
+We recommend creating a new folder to store the extracted files.

 Once Dolphin has finished extracting the files, you're done with this section.
 If you go to where the files were extracted, you will see that Dolphin has created two folders - `files` and `sys`.
 The `files` folder contains the game's resources, such as models, text, and maps; `sys` contains the game's executable, `main.dol`, along with other metadata about the game's disc.